AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-18-ES6#7-object-literal-upgrades-and-symbols.md

   age,
   nationality,
 }
+console.log(person);
+// {name: "Alberto", surname: "Montalesi", age: 25, nationality: "Italian"}
 ```

-As our constant is named the same way as the value we are using we can reduce our typing by a lot.
+As our `const` is named the same way as the properties we are using we can reduce our typing by a lot.

 &nbsp;

 ## Add functions to our Objects

 Let's looks at an example from ES5: